maurges/every-rust-gui-library/notes.md

 Cool coincidence how it's alphabetically next, not cool how I'm so tired of gtk and want to try something nice like slint, and I'm not sure this one is.

+Immediate mode, mehhhh.
+But they say it has better layout options.

+No tutorial and I have zero experience with swiftui.
+Let's try and intuit it first.

+The build is fast and the dependencies are fewer than a lot of libraries.
+The default widgets are not pretty, I'd say a little uglier than egui.

+Why is this whole thing lighting up when I click on it?
+Is this that famed accessibility feature?

+Unlike other immediate mode libraries, managing widgets still requires writing a dsl.
+I wonder why can't you keep a tree then?

+I can create simple widgets by just creating a fn() -> impl View.
+But how do I access context from there?
+Oh wait, I have an idea.

+There is no explicit text, you just do a string or int and they are embedded into view.
+Actually there is a rui::Text, but I don't see how I can create it.
+Alright, and how do I handle text input?
+Right, this is imgui, so I have to look for functions, not structs.

+Now here's a good question: can I project state?
+I found I can create local state, which is nicely convenient.
+When I create this state, the context is local, but state is a variable.
+So what if I use it outside of the closure?
+Oops, I can't do it legally, since the closure is supposed to return a View.
+Oh wow, there are state lenses, like druid!
+Very undocumented though.

+Cool, State implements Binding.
+Good to know, would be even better to have a fucking tutorial.
+This shit is very complicated, but also intuitive since it borrows everything from someone.

+Ok, those states and lenses are as cool as they were in driud, but more obtuse and you can accidentally make stuff without them.
+The local state is great though.
+I kind of like the data model here.

+Yeahhh text input is very rough.
+About as bad as gtk's unstyled one: no frame, no nothing.
+But also you can't really customize this one.
+It's not a lot of code, so you can maybe reimplement one for your needs.

 ## sciter-rs

 Sciter is a stripped-down browser, with html and css and js engines.
 It's